wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 Overall I am pretty proud with our revenue over the past two years.
-We didn't start with an "industry superstar" on our team or with a significant OSS project in our pocket, nor were we on the "inside" of the Boston tech scene.
+We didn't start with an "industry superstar" on our team or with a significant open source project in our pocket, nor were we on the "inside" of the Boston tech scene.
 We've built a very strong brand for ourselves very quickly.